rashidkisejjere0784/A-comparison-of-machine-learning-models-for-temperature-prediction-in-Uganda/README.md

-# A comparision of machine leaerning models for temperature prediction in Uganda
+# A comparision of machine learning models for temperature prediction in Uganda